Ionically Gated Small Molecule OPV: Interfacial doping of Charge collector and Transport layer: Results and discussions

-Summarizing, we have introduced here a concept of the "thick n-doped ETL based" ionically gated small molecule OPV.
-An electrolyte or ionic liquid in a microchamber is added on top of the cathode of OPV.
-Essential for this design is the existence of counter-electrode, which allows ions to diffuse into the ETL molecular layer and also it can be transparent for light (but not necessarily).
+Summarizing, we have introduced here a concept of n-doped extended CNT interface collector and also a concept of n-doped ETL, i.e. the "thick n-doped ETL based" ionically gated small molecule OPV.
+An electrolyte or ionic liquid in a microchamber is added on top of the highly porous network of CNT cathode of OPV.
+Essential for this design is the existence of counter-electrode, which has similarly high (or even higher) capacitance and accommodates negative ions of IL and thus allows positive ions of IL to penetrate further into \ce{C60} ETL, causing its negative n-doping.
 In our proof of concept studies, we have used MWCNT as such a counter-electrode.
-In addition to the filling the earlier criteria, MWCNT can be easily doped by electrochemical double layer charging, which occurs naturally during the operation of the ionic-OPV structure.
+In addition to filling the earlier criteria, MWCNT can be easily doped by electrochemical double layer charging, which occurs naturally during the operation of the ionic-OPV structure.
 Ions from the ionic microchamber provide counter ions for EDLC charging, thus permitting both n-type doping (stabilized by in EDLC by positive ions of DEME) or p-type doping of counter-electrode (stabilized by negative ions in second EDLC).
-The organic layers adjacent to MWCNT cathode also are n-doped at higher $V_{g}$ in the properly built and operated device, and this doping provides not only a better ohmic contact between the doped MWCNT cathode and n-doped fullerene organic layer.
-This process reconfigures the OPV from undoped D-A type BHJ to n-i-i, or more correctly heterojunction of the: A(n)-A(i)-D(i) type OPV with ohmic contacts to electrodes and internal built-in fields, increasing the performance.
+The organic layers adjacent to MWCNT cathode also are n-doped at higher V$\textsubscript{g}$ in the properly built and operated device, and this doping provides not only a better ohmic contact between the doped MWCNT cathode and n-doped fullerene organic layer.
+This process reconfigures the OPV from undoped D-A type BHJ to n-i-i, or more correctly heterojunction of the: CNT(n)-A(n)-A(i)-D(i)-ITO hybrid (planar with BHJ layer) type OPV with ohmic contacts to electrodes and internal build-in fields, increasing the performance.